appunite/AndroidFFmpeg/README.md

 INFO
 ==============
-This project aim to simplify compilation of FFmpeg for android diffrent architecutres to one big apk
+This project aim to simplify compilation of FFmpeg for android diffrent architecutres to one big apk file.

 LICENSE
 ==============
+Coypyright (C) 2012 Appunite.com
+Licensed under the Apache License, Verision 2.0

-This application and library are distributed on the Apache 2.0 License (file LICENSE), but ffmpeg project are distributed on its own license.
+FFmpeg and libvo-aacenc projects are distributed on theirs own license.

 INSTALATION
 ==============